ThaddeusTreloar/peridot/README.md

 For reference, a similar test on Kafka Streams yielded ~130k m/s.

-Benchmark performed on a Framework 13 Ryzen™ 7 7840U 32GB (Fedora Linux 39) with the clusters hosted with docker on the same machine.
+Benchmark performed on a Framework 13 Ryzen™ 7 7840U 32GB (Fedora Linux 39).
+The clusters were hosted on docker, and on the same machine that was running the test.
 The cluster contained 3 nodes and the topics were configured as:
 ```
 Topic: outputTopic      TopicId: *  PartitionCount: 6       ReplicationFactor: 3
 Configs: